Anurag-Bharati/HouseRecommendation/README.md

 3. Run src/00 Setup/00 Setup.R
 4. Run src/00 Setup/00 Functions.R
 5. Run all file consecutively inside src/01 Cleaning
+6. You may run any other afterwards. :)

 ### Folder Structure
 ```